-NO BAG Policy - Bags or purses of any size are NOT permitted in the Schottenstein Center.
-Wallets and wristlets no larger than 8”x5”x1” are permitted.
-There is an exception for medical or child care bags that will be cleared via a designated line at each entry.
+Bags or purses of any size are not permitted in the Schottenstein Center.
+Wallets and wristlets no larger than 5”x8”x1” are permitted.
+All items and persons are subject to inspection.

 The standard policy for most events (including Ohio State hockey and basketball games) allows small pocket sized point & shoot cameras.